ryakadev/rdf-fe-core/README.md

-# RyakaDev Community - Frontend Core
+# 🌟 RyakaDev Community - Frontend Core

-## Overview
+## 📝 Overview

 This project is a frontend core library designed for building scalable and maintainable web applications.

-## Built With
+## 🛠️ Built With

-- Next.js
+- ⚡ Next.js
-- React
+- ⚛️ React
-- TypeScript
+- 🏷️ TypeScript
-- Tailwind CSS
+- 🎨 Tailwind CSS
-- Jest
+- 🧪 Jest
-- Storybook
+- 📖 Storybook

-## Features
+## ✨ Features

-- Modern React with Hooks
-- TypeScript for static typing
+- ✅ TypeScript for static typing
-- Tailwind CSS for utility-first styling
+- 🎨 Tailwind CSS for utility-first styling
-- Jest for testing
+- 🧪 Jest for testing
-- Storybook for UI component development
+- 📖 Storybook for UI component development
-- ESLint and Prettier for code quality
+- 🛡️ ESLint and Prettier for code quality

-## Getting Started
+## 🚀 Getting Started

-### Prerequisites
+### 📋 Prerequisites

 Ensure you have the following installed:

-- Node >=21.1.0
+- 🟢 Node >=21.1.0
-- npm or yarn
+- 📦 npm or yarn

-### Installation
+### 📥 Installation

 1. Clone the repo:
     ```sh